 The process of creating a new shell from an existing shell is often referred to as "spawning".
 Spawned shells inherit a copy of the "environment" of the shell from which they were created.
-This includes things such as the definitions of Current (the current working directory) and Chefault (the current search list).
+This includes things such as the definitions of current: (the current working directory) and default: (the current search list).

-5.7.
+6.8.
 Initial Command Files and User Profiles

 The Spice shell provides for user customization via command files.
-After booting, the shell looks for a file with the name InitialShell.Cmd in the <boot> partition and then executes the commands contained in that file.
-Typically, this command file would define new commands and environment variables, set server priorities, and define logical names.
+After booting, the shell looks for a file with the name InitialShell.Cmd in the boot: partition and then executes the commands contained in that file.
+InitialShell.Cmd runs the command files, SysProfile and SiteProfile.
+These command files define new commands and environment variables, set server priorities, and define logical names.
+InitialShell.Cmd then runs UserProfile.Cmd which may contain user commands such as launch and user definitions.